Blackhawks begin dismantling, trade DeBrincat and Dach - WHIZ News

 DeBrincat, 24, has one year left on a $19.2 million, three-year contract, after which he is eligible to become a restricted free agent.
 Dorion said the Senators expect to start extension talks with DeBrincat’s agent next week when league rules allow them but added the team wants to make sure he’s a good fit in coach D.J.
 Smith’s system.

+Blackhawks GM Kyle Davidson said adding high draft picks was a priority following the DeBrincat trade.

 “It was an incredibly difficult decision to trade a player of Alex’s caliber.
-We feel as if this move sets the Blackhawks up for future success by giving us additional flexibility and future talent,” Blackhawks GM Kyle Davidson said in a statement.
+We feel as if this move sets the Blackhawks up for future success by giving us additional flexibility and future talent,” Davidson said in a statement.

 “Securing this early of a first-round pick for tonight and an additional second-round selection tomorrow allows us to fortify our prospect base with high-end players who we expect to be a difference-makers in the coming years.”

+Chicago selected Canadian junior defenseman Kevin Korchinski with the 13th pick, U.S. development team center Frank Nazar at No. 13 and Minnesota high school defenseman Sam Rinzel at No. 25.

-The trade comes with the Blackhawks having reached a crossroad in their franchise’s direction.
+The trades come with the Blackhawks having reached a crossroad in their franchise’s direction.
 Chicago has missed the playoffs in four of the past five seasons, and hasn’t won a postseason round since 2015, when the Blackhawks won their third Stanley Cup in six years.

 The DeBrincat deal will create more questions for longtime Blackhawks stars Jonathan Toews and Patrick Kane.